 What to Expect on the Climb to the Top

 On a recent hike, my first time to Sugarloaf Mountain, two friends and I took the “difficult” route and made it up in about fifteen minutes.
 There’s an optional “easy” route with a tamer grade that takes a little longer, but both paths up the mountain do require a extra care as rocks and roots stick out of the ground along much of the path.

 Most people come to Sugarloaf for the view, but the forest canopy that envelops the trails is worth mentioning.
 With century old trees and ancient rock outcroppings, this trail reminds me of a few of the better hikes I’ve done in the rainforests of Australia.
 It really is a gorgeous area.

 As we approached the top, the dirt trail switched to a series of wooden stairs that brought us up to the viewing area.
 At the top we were rewarded with a stunning view of Lake Superior, Marquette, Presque Isle Park and Little Presque Isle as well as Hogsback Mountain and the large swath of forest between Marquette and Big Bay.

-This blog post was written by Jesse Land on behalf of Travel Marquette Michigan.
-Marquette County is home to some of the best hiking, biking, motorcycling, beaches, breweries and restaurants in the Upper Peninsula.
-Learn more about beautiful Marquette County at www.travelmarquettemichigan.com.
+About the Author: Jesse Land wrote this article on behalf of Travel Marquette Michigan.
+Marquette County is home to some of the best hiking, biking, motorcycling, beaches, breweries, and restaurants in the Upper Peninsula.